locoframework/loco-rails/README.md

 # ⛑ But how is Loco supposed to help?

-* by providing logical structure for a JavaScript code.
+* by providing logical structure for a JavaScript code (along with base classes for models, controllers and views).
 You exactly know where to start, when looking for a JavaScript code that runs current page ([**Loco-JS**](https://github.com/locoframework/loco-js))
 * you have models that protect from sending invalid data to the API endpoints.
 They also facilitate fetching objects of given type from the server ([**Loco-JS-Model**](https://github.com/locoframework/loco-js-model/))
 * you can easily assign a model to a form what will enrich it with fields' validation ([**Loco-JS**](https://github.com/locoframework/loco-js))
 * you can connect models with controllers and views on the front-end.
-And they will be notified about every change made to a connected model on the server side.
+And they will be notified about every change made to a corresponding model on the server side.
 This change will be emitted as a signal to the front-end code.
 And signal is just a fancy name for a JS object (**Loco**)
 * it allows you to send messages over WebSockets in both directions with just a single line of code on each side (**Loco**)
 * respects permissions (you can send messages only to specified, signed in on the server models _e.g. given admin or user_) (**Loco**)
 * solves other common problems